OtterClam/otter-docs-gitbook/references/equations.md

 * CLAM is minted and distributed to the stakers.
 * CLAM is minted for the bonder.
 This happens whenever someone purchases a bond.
 * CLAM is minted for the DAO.
 This happens whenever someone purchases a bond.
 The DAO gets the same number of CLAM as the bonder.
 * CLAM is minted for the team, investors, advisors, or the DAO.
-This happens whenever

-  the aforementioned party exercises their pCLAM.
+This happens whenever the aforementioned party exercises their pCLAM ([an explaination of pCLAM can be found here](https://otterclam.medium.com/introducing-otterclam-finance-a-reservation-currency-memecoin-fa6676042092)).

 $$
 CLAM_{stakers} = CLAM_{totalSupply} * rewardRate